Vietnam visa requirements

 Both the location of arrival as well as the location of departure must meet the visa requirements.
 Take note: you need to pass the visa check at one of the locations below on both arrival and departure.
 However, you don’t need to depart from the same location as you arrived.
 You do need to indicate when applying for your visa where you will arrive in and leave Vietnam.

 Are you travelling to Vietnam by plane?

-Your first flight to Vietnam (any domestic flights are not taken into account) as well as your departure flight need to take place at one of the following airports: Cat Bi, Cam Ranh, Da Nang, Noi Bai, Phu Bai, Tan Son Nhat, Phu Quoc or Can Tho.
+Your first flight to Vietnam (any domestic flights are not taken into account) as well as your departure flight need to take place at one of the following airports: Cat Bi (Hai Phong), Cam Ranh (Khanh Hoa), Da Nang, Noi Bai (Ha Noi), Phu Bai, Tan Son Nhat (Ho Chi Minh Airport), Phu Quoc or Can Tho.

 Are you travelling to Vietnam by car or bus?

-Then you can only arrive on and/or depart from one of the following border posts: Bo Y, Cha Lo, Ha Tien, Mong Cai, Nam Can, Lao Bao, Lao Cai, Moc Bai, Cau Treo, Song Tien, Tinh Bien, Xa Mat and Huu Nghi.
+Then you can only arrive on and/or depart from one of the following border posts: Bo Y, Cha Lo, Ha Tien, La Lay, Mong Cai, Na Meo, Nam Can, Lao Bao, Lao Cai, Moc Bai, Cau Treo, Song Tien, Tai Trang, Tinh Bien, Xa Mat and Huu Nghi.

 Are you arriving by boat or cruise ship?
-Arriving and leaving can only happen at the following ports: Da Nang, Hon Gai, Quy Nhon, Ho Chi Minh City, Vung Tau, Hai Phong and Nha Trang.
+Arriving and leaving can only happen at the following ports: Chan May, Da Nang, Duong Dong, Hon Gai, Quy Nhon, Ho Chi Minh City, Vung Tau, Hai Phong and Nha Trang.